ENERGY STAR Focus on Energy Efficiency in Printing

 Plant energy performance indicator (EPI) tool

-A plant energy performance indicator (EPI) for lithographic printing is under development.
-When complete, the EPI will enable printers to assess how efficiently a plant uses energy, relative to similar plants in the U.S. The EPI will provide a plant a 1 - 100 ENERGY STAR score for a quick understanding of how the plant is performing.
-Plants receiving a score of 75 or higher are eligible to earn ENERGY STAR certification.
+A plant energy performance indicator (EPI) for lithographic printing was drafted but needs industry to test it and provide feedback on its performance.
+If completed, the EPI will enable printers to assess how efficiently a plant uses energy, relative to similar plants in the U.S. The EPI will provide a plant a 1 - 100 ENERGY STAR score for a quick understanding of how the plant is performing and for informing goal setting.
+Plants receiving a score of 75 or higher may be eligible to earn ENERGY STAR certification.

 For further information on the EPI, contact Gale Boyd, Duke University at firstname.lastname@example.org.